Skip to main content

 Use the breadcrumb in the header to access the Global Report or Space Report (depending on your access permission).

-The Global or Space Report will open as a new tab.
-The date range and metric grouping selected in one report will automatically be adapted to the other reports.
+• The Global or Space Report will open as a new tab.
+The date range and metric grouping selected in one report will be automatically applied to the other reports.

 Alternative to Content Report: Analytics Report Macro

-You can display a specific page's statistics using the Analytics Report Macro.
+You can display the statistics for a specific page using the Analytics Report Macro.
 The macro can be placed on any page, so you can create dashboards with all the pages that are of particular interest to you.

 Exporting data